 - Allowing access for those who are unwell, injured, too elderly to make it in person, or have a disability that makes it difficult to travel.

 - For those who are travelling or on holiday and want to continue to participate remotely.

-- For students or those who work away from home for longer periods who want to keep up to date.
+- For students or those who work away from home for longer periods who want to remain connected.